albar965/littlenavmap/.github/ISSUE_TEMPLATE.md

 Note that almost all _Little Navmap_ dialogs allow to copy formatted text.
 Simply click and drag the mouse in the dialog to mark the text.
 Use `Ctrl+C` or context menu to copy to the clipboard.
 Make screenshots only if relevant for the issue like drawing errors.

+Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
+By participating in this project you agree to abide by its terms.

 **Please read before writing an issue**

 ## If you'd like to report an error: